 Kuta Art Market

 Kuta Art Market is just a hop away from the beach.
 Around 800 meters from Kuta Night Market.
 As the night market, the establishment is quite small.
-However, it’s enough for quick souvenir shopping tour.
+However, it’s enough for a quick souvenir shopping tour.
 Here, get lost among the sizable display of arts, handicrafts, clothes, and accessories.

 Items at this beachside market have a comparatively high price since its located in a strategic place.
 Tourists are welcome to bargain.
 Remember, get polite, playful, and friendly when haggling.
 Not only it will land at a lower price, but it’s also a way to make local friends here.